neil-hicks/reading-notes/README.md

 ## Things I want to know more about

 - Functions/loops in Javascript
 - CSS in general.
-I'm liking the idea of being a little more creative
+Positioning is still not completely clear to me.

 ### Contact info